KNI at the forefront of groundbreaking research

 Dr. Ed Kasarskis has traveled the region on his “Blood and BBQ” road trips, attending the gatherings of one Appalachian family that carries a gene mutation known to cause ALS, or Lou Gehrig's disease.
 He collects blood samples, skin biopsies and histories from members of the family willing to assist in his research.

 What if we could reverse the effects of stroke?
-Dr. Justin Fraser and Dr. Gregory Bix are working to do just that.
-Fraser, surgical director of UK HealthCare’s Comprehensive Stroke Center, and Bix, director of UK HealthCare’s Center for Advanced Translational Stroke Science, have teamed up to find ways to reverse the damage caused by stroke.
+UK HealthCare is working to do just that.
+Dr. Justin Fraser, surgical director of UK HealthCare’s Comprehensive Stroke Center, has teamed with UK HealthCare’s Center for Advanced Translational Stroke Science, to find ways to reverse the damage caused by stroke.

 Physician-scientists and researchers at UK HealthCare’s Brain Restoration Center have begun a first-of-its-kind clinical study aimed at stopping or reversing the effects of Parkinson’s disease.
 The study combines the established treatment – electrode-implanting surgery known as Deep Brain Stimulation, or DBS – with an experimental nerve-grafting procedure.